-Mount Mee, in D’Aguilar National Park—right on Brisbane’s doorstep—is beckoning!
-Located mid-way between Brisbane and the Sunshine Coast, the park’s camping areas are an easy hour’s drive from either location), the kids will barely have time to ask, ‘Are we there yet?’ before you arrive.
+D’Aguilar National Park—right on Brisbane’s doorstep—is beckoning!
+Located mid-way between Brisbane and the Sunshine Coast, the park’s camping areas are an easy hour and a half’s drive from either location.
+The kids will barely have time to ask, ‘Are we there yet?’.

 We often put packing the camping gear and kids into the too-hard basket, but we recommend you take it right back out!

-Mount Mee's shady camping areas, remote gorges, subtropical rainforest and spectacular views are so worth it!
+The park’s shady camping areas, remote gorges, subtropical rainforests and spectacular views are so worth it!

 You may have happy memories of camping as a kid.
 Was it the thrill of sleeping in a tent?
 Or using a torch to find the loo in the dark?
-The freedom of nature play with sticks and mud, or telling stories under the stars?
+The freedom of nature play with sticks and mud?
+Or was it telling stories under the stars?

 Spending a night or 2 at Archer camping area or Neurum Creek camping area, you’ll make new memories with your own kids!

-There are many adventures to be had by day, then, after dark, the park transforms as animals come to life.
+There are many adventures to be had by day, and then, at dusk, watch and listen as the park’s nocturnal animals become active.
 This can be such a new and exciting experience for the young and old alike!
-Owls and possums are often active in the forest canopy so remember to pack the torch and pop some red cellophane over the light with a rubber band to protect the animals’ eyes.
+Bats, owls, possums and gliders are often feeding in the forest canopy, so remember to pack the torch and pop some red cellophane over the light with a rubber band to protect the animals’ eyes.
 Who knows what you might see!
 Introducing children to camping while they’re young has a huge influence on developing their appreciation of nature and love of the outdoors.

 Two wheels or four?

-If four-wheel driving is your thing, you’ll be able to explore further into the national park along the unsealed 4WD roads through Mount Mee, and stay at Neurum Creek camping area, nestled in enclosed forest in the middle of the park.
-This is a fantastic place for the family to relax, spot some wildlife and experience the soothing sounds this beautiful spot has on offer.
+If four-wheel driving is your thing, you’ll be able to explore further into the national park along the unsealed 4WD roads and stay at Neurum Creek camping area.
+Nestled amongst the eucalypt forest, this is a fantastic place for the family to relax, spot some wildlife and experience the soothing sounds this beautiful spot has on offer.

 Kick back in nature

-After running around and exploring all morning, a midday paddle or kayak in the forest-fringed Neurum Creek is in order.
-Be sure to always keep children under close supervision, while they can keep their eyes peeled for turtles and fish.
+After running around and exploring the extensive camping area, a paddle in the forest-fringed Neurum Creek is in order.
+Be sure to always keep children under close supervision, while they can keep their eyes peeled for kingfishers, turtles and fish.

-Neurum Creek camping area is the ultimate place for childhood adventures and parental relaxation.
-Each camp site is nestled in tall forest, creating a cosy and secluded home away from home with toilets, water (treat before drinking) and fireplaces.
-Pitch your tent, unfold your chair and sit back admiring the natural beauty that surrounds you.
+Neurum Creek camping area offers a more secluded camping experience.
+Each camp site is nestled in tall forest, creating a cosy home away from home.
+Pitch your tent, unfold your chair and sit back to admire the natural beauty that surrounds you.

 Wander along the nearby Lophostemon walk and discover Neurum Creek.
 Keep an eye out for Richmond birdwing butterflies flitting above the water—Neurum Creek is one of the D'Aguilar Range's last natural breeding sites for this threatened species.